Skip to content

 There’s a lot to like with the Xero Shoes Dillon, especially in the context of casual wear.
 This shoe’s simplistic design makes them easy to pair with most outfits and they look casual yet formal which I like.

-This will definitely be a more hot weather-friendly barefoot shoe.
-There are a couple of weird quirks with this shoe, though, like its weirdly cut insole.
+This will definitely be a more hot-weather-friendly barefoot shoe.
+However, it has a couple of weird quirks, like its weirdly cut insole.

 If you have additional questions about the Xero Shoes Dillon before you invest in a pair, drop a comment below or reach out to me personally via Instagram (@jake_boly or @that_fit_friend).